koordinator-sh/koordinator/CONTRIBUTING.md

 To be honest, we regard every user of Koordinator as a very kind contributor.
 After experiencing Koordinator, you may have some feedback for the project.
 Then feel free to open an issue.

-There are lot of cases when you could open an issue:
+There are lots of cases when you could open an issue:

 - bug report
 - feature request